 '''

 package example;

 public class NativeCCallExample {

 public static void main(String[] args) {

+(continues on next page)

 '''

 '''

 while (true) {

 System.out.println("Waiting for a button event...");

 int buttonIndex = waitButton();

 System.out.println("Button pressed: " + buttonIndex);

 }

 }

 public static native int waitButton();

 }

 '''

 The Cimplementation of the waitButton() native has been written in pseudo-code.
 It should be adapted according to the BSP of the target board.